rubenpersicot/rubenpersicot/README.md

 My name is **Ruben Persicot** and I am a french student pursuing Masters studies at the [Ecole des Ponts Paritech](https://www.ecoledesponts.fr/en).

 - ⚡ Passionate about machine learning and conscious of its ever-growing potential, I am genuinely interested in applying statistical tools to solve physics problems.
-As of this matter I am broadening my knowledge on **Deep Learning and Reinforcement Learning (Tensorflow)**
+As of this matter I am broadening my knowledge on **Deep Learning and Reinforcement Learning** and looking for new opportunities to strengthen my background on these inspiring subjects !

 - 🔭 I’m currently pursuing an internship at WIND my ROOF, start-up located near Paris.
 As a software engineer, I am developping a tool in order to simulate atmospheric flows within districts.
 I have named it WIND my STUDY !
 Unfortunately the project is hosted on a private repository.
 Yet, I would be more than happy to show the operating software if you want me to !